 Milan Malpensa Airport is located approximately 50km northwest of Milan in Italy.
 It’s the largest international airport in northern Italy.

 Despite some reports on other websites, there are no pet relief areas at this airport, as can be seen by looking at the map.
 Instead, this airport has been confused with Minneapolis–Saint Paul International Airport, or MSP Airport for short.
 This airport in the USA does have pet relief areas.

 Grassed Areas at Other Airports in Europe

-I’ve personally checked out the following airports and can give them the thumbs-up:
+I’ve personally flown through these other airports in Europe and can give them the thumbs-up: